kekyo/FSharp.Control.FusionTasks/README.md

   * ValueTask&lt;T&gt; performance effective situation maybe chatty-call fragments using both caller C# and awaiter C# codes...
   * ValueTask&lt;T&gt; a little bit or no effect improvement performance, because usage of senario for FusionTasks.
 * "task-like" augumenting is difficult:
-  * The attribute "AsyncMethodBuilderAttribute" must apply TARGET task-like type.
+  * We have to apply to task-like type with the attribute "AsyncMethodBuilderAttribute".
   * Means if already declared type (Sure, we have FSharpAsync&lt;'T&gt;) cannot augument and cannot turn to task-like type.
   * Therefore cannot directly return for FSharpAsync&lt;'T&gt; from C#'s async-await method.
   * And cannot auto handle task-like type by FusionTasks, because no type safe declaration for task-like type...